-4.1.2 Elimination of Carbon Electrodes for Chloralkali Production.
+4.1.2 Elimination of Carbon Electrodes for Chloralkali.
 Older technology in the manufacture of chlorine and caustic soda utilized graphite anodes.
-Residues found from cells so constructed contained significant amounts of PCDD and especially PCDF.2 This problem was eliminated following the invention of the coated titanium anode by H. B. Beer in 1965 and subsequent substitution for graphite in these processes.15 The use of graphite electrodes does not constitute BAT.
+Residues found from cells so constructed contained significant amounts of PCDD and especially PCDF.2 This problem was eliminated following the invention of the coated titanium anode by H. B. Beer in 1965 and subsequent substitution for graphite in these processes.15

 4.1.3 Elimination of Alkali Treatment of 1,2,4,5-Tetrachlorophenol and 2,4,5-Trichlorophenol.
 Manufacture of 2,4,5-Trichlorophenol was accomplished by alkali treatment of 1,2,4,5-tetrachlorobenzene.
 This chlorinated phenol, in the presence of excess alkali, could generate significant amounts of side-product TCDD.
-This process does not constitute BAT.

 4.1.4 Elimination of Phenol Route to Chloranil.
 This process is described in the Toolkit.2 Chloranil (2,3,5,6-tetrachloro-2,5-cyclohexadiene-1,4-dione) is the precursor for production of dioxazine dyes.
 When prepared by chlorination of phenol or aniline via elemental chlorine, significant amounts of PCDD/F are generated as by-products.
-This process does not constitute BAT.
 Chlorination of hydroquinone by HCl generates much cleaner product.

-4.1.5 Modified Production of Pentachlorophenol (PCP) and Sodium
+4.1.5 Modified Production of Pentachlorophenol (PCP) and Sodium Pentachlorophenate.

-Pentachlorophenate.
 The following processes are also described in the Toolkit.2 Three routes to PCP are known commercially.
-Chlorination of phenol by Cl2 over a catalyst, hydrolysis of hexachlorobenzene (HCB) with sodium hydroxide and thermolysis of HCB.
+Chlorination of phenol by Cl_2 over a catalyst, hydrolysis of hexachlorobenzene with sodium hydroxide and thermolysis of hexachlorocyclohexane.
 The most common route today is the first.
-Sodium pentachlorophenate can be produced via hydrolysis of HCB, or more commonly, by treatment of PCP by sodium hydroxide.
+Sodium pentachlorophenate can be produced via hydrolysis of hexachlorobenzene, or more commonly, by treatment of PCP by sodium hydroxide.

 For both products, careful control of reaction conditions (e.g., temperature, chlorine feed rate and purity of catalyst) leads to significant reductions of dioxin microcontaminants.
-In the US, emission of these materials was reduced from ca 3-4 mg I-TEQ/kg in the mid- to late-1980s to ca 1 mg I-TEQ/kg in the years since 1988.3
+In the US, these reductions from ca 3-4 mg I-TEQ/kg in the mid to late 1980s to ca 1 mg I-TEQ/kg in the years since 1988.3